 London doesn't fail to impress if you're on the look-out for culture and it needn't cost too much either.
 There are a number of museums within your reach where admission is free so if you have children who love dinosaurs take them to the Natural History Museum or let them experiment to their heart's content with interactive displays at the Science Museum.
-For the adults, soak up the art world on your London tour with a visit to the National Gallery and Tate Modern or step back in time to the age of the Romans at the British Museum where you can marvel at the artefacts on display at the Pompeii exhibition.
+For the adults, soak up the art world on your London tour with a visit to the National Gallery and new Tate Modern.

 Whether you're enjoying theatre breaks in London, gazing across the skyline from the Oxo Tower on the South Bank or strolling through Hyde Park, there is no doubt that you are visiting one of the greatest cities on earth!

 To find out more about visiting London, check out their official tourism website at visitlondon.com

 Being the capital city there are many great attractions to visit and explore in London that we're hard pushed to know where to start!
 Here are some top things to do when you arrive.